avacore1337/new-queue/README.md

 * Feature - Fix About page (half done)
 * Feature - Fix Help page (half done)
 * Bug - Event listeners seem to be disappearing when we lock/unlock a queue
+* Do not collapse nav-bar if not expanded